 In this first stage of the tire manufacturing process, raw materials such as sulfur, rubber, and carbon black are mixed to form the rubber compound that will eventually make up the tire.
 If tracking is required at this stage, manufacturers would leverage melt-in labels.

-We are an advocate for implementing automation into labeling processes and there are a few reasons for this.
-First, automatic label applicators allow for precision placement.
+We are an advocate for implementing barcode label automation into existing processes and there are a few reasons for this.
+First, automatic label applicators allow for precision label placement.
 This is a super huge step in streamlining the tire manufacturing process, because automated scanning later will be able to take place in a standard location on the tire bead.
-Label automation also reduces labor and waste in the facility, as mistakes and errors will not occur, and there will be less movement surrounding the process.
-Finally, with the standardization and streamlining that automation allows for, throughput is drastically increased.
+Label automation also reduces labor and waste in your facility, as mistakes and errors are much less likely to occur, and there will be less movement surrounding the process.
+Finally, with the standardization and streamlining that label automation allows for, throughput is drastically increased.

 Now for the actual building of the tire—at the building stage, sheets are formed around a drum and over the beads to create the round shape that is a green tire.
-If the tire bead labeling was not done during the calendering stage, this is the next point at which it will be done.
+If the tire barcode labeling was not done during the calendering stage, it is critical that it be done here.

 Finally, tire manufacturing has been completed and it is on its way to a distributor, warehouse, or retailer.
 This is typically where the other important tire label comes into play: the tire tread label.

-Similar to bead labeling, Computype highly recommends using label automation for the application of tread labels.
-At Computype, we offer an all-in-one print and apply label automation system, Chromaffix.
-This specific system integrates all components of the tire labeling process in order to leverage bead barcode label information to print the associated tire tread label.
+Similar to barcode labeling, Computype highly recommends using label automation for the application of tread labels.
+We offer an all-in-one print and apply label automation system, Chromaffix; this specific system integrates all components of the tire labeling process in order to leverage barcode label information to print the associated tire tread label.
 Yay for accuracy!
 On top of that, through elimination of manual labor and error associated with manual tread labeling, we have seen tremendous savings with automation.

 The tire manufacturing process can be complicated, and labels and barcodes have proven very successful in providing an audit trail along the way.
 Now that you have full knowledge of the role labels and barcodes play in this process, we have one last piece of advice as you move forward: single source your barcodes and labels.